breadcat/blog.minskio.co.uk/content/posts/debloating-the-lg-q6-phone.md

 sudo pacman -S adb
 ```

 Then enable developer mode on your phone (Tap Build Number 7 times in About > Software).
 Connect up a USB cable to your phone and start the make sure your phone isn't `unauthorized`.
-I had to set my phone to Charding Mode only for it to appear authorized.
+I had to set my phone to Charging Mode only for it to appear authorized.
 ```
 adb devices
 ```